tonytvo/blog-generator/content/blog/language-of-emotions-summary/index.md

 - Were you hyper-empathic as a child?
 Did you find animal friends or any other support for your sensitivity and empathic awareness?

 - Dissociation (the sense that you are separate from your body or the current situation) is an ability we all have.
-For instance, you dissociate naturally when you daydream.
+For instance, you dissociate naturally when you day dream.
 Have you experienced situations in which dissociation was helpful to you?

 - Have you experienced a sea change in your life, where you realized that you had been mistaken, or that you had been involved in something that no longer felt right?
 How did you become aware of your need to change?